daniel-ohayon/imperial-networks/README.md

 To translate these itineraries into links in our map, we use a mapping of port names to colony.
 We ignore ports that are not relevant to our study (eg in Brasil, Spain, China, etc).

+### Ships V2 Implementation
+The V2 (animated) map shows the animated journeys of individual ships in the ocean.
+I did the following:
+- find all the distinct pairs of (starting point, end point) that exist in the data
+- draw "control points" along the corresponding path in the ocean on the map (using some JS + canvas)
+- copy the points' coordinates into a file (`CONTROL_POINTS`)
+- animate the journeys as consecutive line segments between these points

+Each "leg" of a journey is recorded and plotted seprately.
+We use a stateless rendering logic: at every refresh event, we go through all the existing journeys, find the ones that are active, and call `drawShipAlongPath` for each of them – that function  takes in the set of control points and the current "% progress" where you want to draw the ship.

+We have a start and end date for each overall journey, but we don't have dates for the individual legs, so we extrapolate them in the python script using the relative distances between colonies (calculated by using the points I drew on the map).
+This could have been done differently by moving more of the route computations in Javascript, but it's maybe better for perf to have pre-computed the legs that way.

 # Implementation
 Data extraction/processing is done in Python (under `scripts`).